samulipo/samulipo.github.io/index.md

 **Samuli Reijula (né Pöyhönen)**

 I am currently (2020-2025) an Academy of Finland research fellow at the University of Helsinki.
-I work in the <a href="https://www.helsinki.fi/en/faculty-of-arts/research/disciplines/philosophy-history-and-art/philosophy" target="_blank">theoretical philosophy</a>, and my work consists of two main lines of research:
+I work in the <a href="https://www.helsinki.fi/en/faculty-of-arts/research/disciplines/philosophy-history-and-art/philosophy" target="_blank">theoretical philosophy unit</a>, and my research focuses on two main areas:
 - **Institutional epistemology.** What are epistemically well-designed social systems like?
 That is, what are the social, cognitive and institutional conditions of well-functioning scientific research?
 - **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
 How should that translation be done?